matwilso/matwilso.github.io/_posts/robot-future.md

 Smaller problems and simpler systems allow for greater iteration speed and building up strong fundamentals and intuition about a problem.
 It's best if you can get first hand experience building systems and working on the nitty-gritty details.
-And for this, its' good to choose small problems because they will let you train in a few hours on a single machine, rather than weeks on a full cluster.
+And for this, its good to choose small problems because they will let you train in a few hours on a single machine, rather than weeks on a full cluster.

 I'm building something like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
 It's meant to be a testbed for developing ideas and algorithms in this space.